 Try dates during the day.

 Adjusting date nights to dates during the day usually work best for parents especially those with younger children.
 There are bedtime routines to consider and so having a quick date during the morning or afternoon can be a better option.
 Try grabbing coffee together or a quick breakfast nearby.
 In fact, getting breakfast was the first date my husband and I had after becoming parents.
-We were able to spend time together and make it back in time for her nap so that our whole day wasn’t thrown off.
-Another great option is grabbing lunch together once in a while if you both have lunch breaks that can accommodate a quick date.
+We were able to spend time together and make it back in time for our daughter’s nap so that our whole day wasn’t thrown off.
+Another great option is grabbing lunch together once in a while if you both have lunch breaks at work that can accommodate a quick date.

 Try a date night at home.